satfra/DiFfRG_current/README.md

 The following third-party libraries are utilised by DiFfRG.
 They are automatically built and installed DiFfRG during the build process.

-- The main backend for field-space discretization is [deal.II](https://www.dealii.org/), which provides the entire FEM-machinery as well as many other utility components.
+- The main backend for field-space discretization is [deal.II](https://www.dealii.org/), which provides the entire FE/FV-machinery as well as many other utility components.
 - For performant and convenient calculation of Jacobian matrices we use the [autodiff](https://github.com/autodiff/autodiff) library, which implements automatic forward and backwards differentiation in C++ and also in CUDA.
 - [Kokkos](https://github.com/kokkos/kokkos), a performance portability framework for shared-memory parallelization on GPU and CPU.
 We use it for the integration routines for flow equations.
 - Time integration relies heavily on the [SUNDIALS](https://computing.llnl.gov/projects/sundials) suite, specifically on the IDAs solver.
 - [Boost](https://www.boost.org/) provides explicit time-stepping and various math algorithms.
-- [Rapidcsv](https://github.com/d99kris/rapidcsv) for quick processing of .csv files.
 - [Catch2](https://github.com/catchorg/Catch2) for unit testing.
 - [spdlog](https://github.com/gabime/spdlog) for logging.
-- [Doxygen Awesome](https://github.com/jothepro/doxygen-awesome-css) for a modern doxygen theme.
 - [Boost](https://www.boost.org/) provides explicit time-stepping and various math algorithms.
 - [Eigen](https://eigen.tuxfamily.org/) for linear-algebra related tasks.
 - [HDF5](https://www.hdfgroup.org/solutions/hdf5/) for hierarchical data format storage and I/O operations.
-- [h5cpp](https://github.com/ess-dmsc/h5cpp) for C++ bindings to HDF5.